akutz/go-generics-the-hard-way/05-internals/01-type-erasure/02-java.md

 # Java

 When generics were introduced to Java 5.0 back in 2004, they were implemented with _type erasure_ to provide backwards-compatibility with existing bytecode.
-However, this resulted in an implementation of generics that were largely a compile-time conveience feature for developers as the type information is erased at runtime.
+However, this resulted in an implementation of generics that was largely a compile-time convenience feature for developers as the type information is erased at runtime.
 To see what this looks like, please consider the following program:

 ```java
 import java.util.ArrayList;